oasci/pitt-biosc1540-2024f/content/assessments/assignments/03/index.md

     - **Low Coverage Regions:** Areas with insufficient sequencing coverage may result in incomplete or fragmented paths, leading to bulges.

     **Characteristics of Bulges:**

     - **Parallel Paths:** Bulges consist of multiple paths that start and end at the same nodes, creating a "bubble-like" structure.
     - **Short Length:** Typically, bulges are short in length, corresponding to minor variations or errors.
     - **Resolution Requirement:** Accurate genome assembly necessitates resolving these bulges to determine the correct path that represents the true genomic sequence.

     <u>Tips</u>

-    **Tips** are another form of irregularity in the assembly graph, characterized by dead-end paths that branch off from the main graph.
+    **Tips** are another form of irregularity in the assembly graph, characterized by dead-end paths&mdash;at the beginning or end&mdash;that branch off from the main graph.
     They commonly result from:

     - **Sequencing Artifacts:** Errors such as misincorporated bases or chimeric reads can create spurious k-mers that lead to short, dead-end branches.
     - **Low Coverage or Unique Regions:** Regions with very low coverage or unique sequences may not have enough supporting reads to form continuous paths, resulting in tips.
     - **Collapsed Repeats:** Highly repetitive regions can sometimes cause the assembler to create tips if the repeats are not properly resolved.

     **Characteristics of Tips:**

-    - **Dead-Ends:** Tips are short branches that do not reconnect with the main graph, terminating abruptly.
+    - **Dead-Ends:** Tips are short branches that do not reconnect with the main graph, terminating or starting abruptly.
     - **Short Length:** They are generally short in length, often representing minor sequencing errors or genuine biological variations.
     - **Potential for Removal:** Many tips are artifacts and can be safely removed to simplify the graph without losing significant genomic information.

+    ---

     **How SPAdes Handles Bulges and Tips**